transferable-samplers/transferable-samplers/docs/design.md

 ## Data Module

-**Responsibility:** preparing, loading, and normalizing data; providing evaluation contexts.
+**Responsibility:** preparing, loading, and normalising data; providing evaluation contexts.

 `BaseDataModule` is an abstract `LightningDataModule` with three required methods: